ipeychev/wedeploy-data-fetch/README.md

 ## Usage

-There are two modes - to fetch and print data from a collection to the terminal, or to save the data in a file.
+There are two modes - to fetch and print data from a collection to the terminal, or to save the data to a file.

 1. To fetch and save the data to a file, execute: